stdombek/docs/content/en/docs/Settings/Settings_circulation/settings_circulation.md

 * **Settings (Circ): Can view lost item fee policies:** Allows the user to view lost item fee policies but does not allow create, edit or delete.
 * **Settings (Circ): Can view overdue fine policies:** Allows the user to view overdue fine policies but does not allow create, edit or delete.
 * **Settings (Circ): View circulation rules:** Allows a user to view circulation rules but does not allow them to create, edit or delete rules.
+* **Settings (Circulation): Can view staff slips:** Allows the user to view staff slips but does not  allow editing of staff slips.
 * **Settings (Circulation): Title level request edit:** Allows users to enable, disable and configure title-level requesting.
 Note that title level requesting cannot be disabled via settings if there are any open title level requests.